Pies for Justice

 Even if we aren’t all marching in the streets, we’ll continue to stand in solidarity against racial injustice.
 We pledge to keep learning, keep sharing and keep gathering for good.

-Since 2020, we raised over $72K with chefs across Los Angeles, San Francisco and San Diego.
+Since 2020, we raised over $88K with chefs across Los Angeles, San Francisco and San Diego.
 With all your favorite pastry chefs, bakers, restaurant owners, farmers and foodies — we are here to make a stand, feed you delicious pies and support important orgs fighting for equity and justice in the BIPOC community.
+These charities include -

 LOS ANGELES